 In the months following the 2016 election, millions of people across the country began to protest the new administration’s policies.
-During the height of the nationwide Muslim ban protests, a group of less than a dozen gathered in the snow at their courthouse in rural, conservative Westmoreland.
-A few in this small but determined group exchanged contact information, not knowing that this encounter would be the very beginning of the grassroots community group that became Voice of Westmoreland.
+During the height of the nationwide Muslim-ban protests, a group of less than a dozen gathered in the snow at their courthouse in rural, conservative Westmoreland County.
+A few in this small but determined group exchanged contact information, not knowing that this encounter would be the beginning of the grassroots community group that became Voice of Westmoreland.

 Today Voice of Westmoreland has had over 1,300 people take an action with them.
 They grew too big to be run entirely by volunteers anymore.
-In order to be sustainable and continue to grow, VOW conducted a membership drive to hire a full-time organizer.
-Over 200 people became dues paying members and VOW’s first organizer was hired in November, 2019.
-Now they know they the most important election of our lifetime is before us.
-VOW is committed to do everything necessary to prevent the re-election of our current President.
+In order to remain sustainable and continue to grow, VOW conducted a membership drive to hire a full-time organizer.
+Over 200 people became dues-paying members and VOW’s first organizer was hired in November 2019.
+Now they know that the most important election of our lifetime is before us.
+VOW is committed to doing everything necessary to prevent the re-election of our current president.